 - Earplugs – essential for developing countries to avoid being woken up by chickens/pomping horns at 5am (or earlier!)

 - Paperwork – US ESTA, copy of travel insurance, spare copy of passport photo page and flight details

 How to pack for backpacking – luggage

-Day pack rucksack
+Day pack rucksack for hiking etc

 Waterproof versatile handbag big enough to fit in my camera, guidebook, sun screen and money

 Small purse/wallet with dollars in small bills (or relevant exchangeable currency), credit card, passport, travel insurance details and phone number, drivers licence

 What else do I wish I’d packed in my backpack?

 A zoom lens for my camera, and binoculars.
 I’d have loved to have viewed and captured Nicaragua’s prolific wildlife in more depth and scale.
 Next time … next time …